Andrew-Marked-One/Checkers_game/README.md

 ### Project #6
 Timeline: 2024.2.23 - 2024.7.8

-This is a checkers game with bot that uses the MiniMax algorithm with alpha-beta pruning for choosing best* move.
+This is a checkers game with a bot that uses the MiniMax algorithm with alpha-beta pruning to choose the best move, considering how far it had searched.
 It's the biggest project I've undertaken yet.
-Here are some things, but not all, I've learned/improved during this project:
+Here are some things, but not all, that I've learned/improved during this project:
 - Multithreading
 - Templates
 - Concepts